-Back at NU: Transferring Course Credit
+Back at Northwestern: Transferring Course Credit

 Each school's credit transfer policy and other credit requirements/restrictions are explained to students before they study abroad and during advising sessions, the application process and pre-departure orientation meetings.